Does Silence Mean Liberty, or Constraint ?

 Did you hear what Jesus said?
 “THIS, is My blood of the covenant..”
 In other words, THIS, is a symbol of My blood.
 Well, exactly what is it, that is a “symbol” of Christ’s blood?
 Is the cup that He was holding symbolic of His blood?
 Was the cup painted red or something?
 Or, was the fruit of the vine, which was inside the cup, a symbol of His blood?
 It doesn’t take a genius to figure it out, does it?

 “THIS is My blood of the covenant..”
 What does “THIS”, refer to?
-THIS, obviously refers to what they were just told to drink from.
-Drink Ye FROM, or Drink ye OF, this fruit of the vine.
+THIS, obviously refers to what they were just told to drink of.
+Drink Ye OF, this fruit of the vine.
 ALL of you, drink of it!

 Who is to Partake of the Fruit of the Vine ?